udippant/base-drafts/draft-ietf-quic-transport.md

 data sent by the server protected by the 1-RTT keys.

-Endpoints SHOULD send acknowledgments for packets containing CRYPTO frames with a reduced delay; see Section 4.3.1 of {{QUIC-RECOVERY}}.
+Endpoints SHOULD send acknowledgments for packets containing CRYPTO frames with a reduced delay; see Section 4.3.1 of {{QWIK-RECOVERY}}.

 ## Retransmission of Information

-QUIC packets that are determined to be lost are not retransmitted whole.
+QWIK packets that are determined to be lost are not retransmitted whole.
 The same applies to the frames that are contained within lost packets.
 Instead, the information that might be carried in frames is sent again in new frames as needed.